Your browser is no longer supported

 The Task

-As RCIScience prepares to celebrate its 175th anniversary, we have an exciting opportunity for an interested student to delve into our extensive archives held at the Fisher Rare Book Library and, under our guidance, extract stories of interest for our various audiences (adult public, scientists, funders, etc.).
-We’ll work together to determine the best medium and platform to communicate these stories that explore RCIScience’s role in shaping the research landscape and history of science in Canada.
-Outputs may include social media content, videos, blog posts, magazine articles, an event or something else entirely; you have an opportunity to discover and develop your communication strengths, growing a portfolio of science communication content on a real platform, with a real audience.
+With guidance from our team, you will help identify stories of interest to our various audiences (adult public, scientists, funders, etc.), and we’ll work together to determine the best medium and platform to communicate these stories.
+Outputs may include social media content, videos, blog posts, magazine articles, an event or something else entirely.
+This research project will be shaped by your creativity and provides an opportunity to network and develop your communication strengths.
+Share your love of the history of science and grow a portfolio of science communication content on a real platform, with a real audience.

 The Position(s)